hajdukd/hajdukd.github.io/_drafts/cleancode/2019-02-08-why-i-really-dont-like-final-modifer-on-method-input-parameters.md

 ```
 void print(final Score score){...}
 ```
-What guarantee do i have that the mutable object `score` won't be modified by a corrupted arbiter ?
+What guarantee do I have that the mutable object `score` won't be modified by a corrupted arbiter ?
 Huh, that's easy, just read the source code!
 Woops.. documentation point didn't stand for long.

 At least we don't have to worry that the reference to the `score` object will change!